A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims - KION546

 “We just miss them so much already,” Mejias said.
 “We wish this tragedy didn’t happen, and will always remember them.”

-Gino Cattarossi, 89, and Graciela Cattarossi, 86, were also identified as victims on July 6.
+Gino Cattarossi, 89; and Graciela Cattarossi, 86, were also identified as victims.

 Magaly Elena Delgado, 80